 Native or non native English speaker?
 I do have an opinion, of course.
-There are some native speakers that don’t know how to teach, and only go to Vietnam to get drunk and high, taking advantage of the lack of regulation in the country (they even cancel the classes one hour before because they are wasted…. or they just don’t show up).
+There are some native speakers that don’t know how to teach, and only go to Vietnam to get drunk and high, given the lack of regulation in the country (they even cancel the classes one hour before because they are wasted…. or they just don’t show up).

 Aaaaand there are non native speakers with strong accents that, even if they teach in a great way, they really need to work on it.
 Sooooo… I guess it depends on the person!!!